-In Kuwait, the urban population is growing at about 3.4% per year [1].
+In Kuwait, the urban population is growing at about 3.4% per year (Institute of Banking Studies, 2004).
 This increase in population in addition to the development of urban areas has in turn resulted in massive increase in the demand for transport.
 Motor vehicles and buses are the only means of road transportation in Kuwait.
 Road vehicles have increased as shown in Figure 1 with an average growth of 3.0% annually.
-The number of buses has not increased from year 1993 until year 2002 [2], and its annual growth rate is negligible.
-At present, there are 377.2 vehicles for every 1000 persons, which indicate that there are 2.65 persons per car [1].
+The number of buses has not increased from year 1993 till year 2002 (Ministry of Planning, 2003), and its annual growth rate is negligible.
+Presently, there are 377.2 vehicles for every 1000 persons, which indicates that there are 2.65 persons per car (Institute of Banking Studies.
+2004).
 Motor vehicles and buses cause environmental pollution due to exhaust emissions and tyres abrasion which depend on driving cycles, engine design and condition, fuel composition and air to fuel ratio.
 The vehicular emissions constitute harmful pollutants that affect the health adversely such as carbon monoxide, particulate matter, nitrogen oxides, and lead.
 A large proportion of urban pollution is mainly due to road traffic.

-According to the Ministry of Education (MOE) in Kuwait statistical data and Ministry of Planning statistics, the school buses are serving approximately 17 to 18% of students in the government schools.
+According to the Ministry of Education (MOE) in Kuwait statistical data and Ministry of Planning statistics, the school buses are serving approximately 17 to 18% of students in the governmental schools.
 Based on 2003/2004 statistics, there are 23,302 students using buses out of 131,597 total students.
 The rest of students mostly depend on private transportation.

-According to various reports [3], it was proved medically that the vehicle air pollutants such as nitrogen dioxide (NO2), carbon monoxide (CO) and particulates (PM10) have pronounced effect on human health as shown in Table 1
+According to various reports (The Ashdon Trust, 1994), it was proved medically that the vehicle air pollutants such as nitrogen dioxide (NO2), carbon monoxide (CO) and particulates (PM10) have pronounced effect on human health as shown in Table1.

-Figure 1: Vehicles in use and the growth of population [1].
+Figure 1: Vehicles in use and the growth of population (after Institute of Banking Studies, 2004).